 - Full list of qualifying Lux vehicles.

 Restrictions: Cars that don’t qualify for any Lyft service

 - Full-sized vans (12 or 15-passenger vans like Ford Transit and E-Series, GMC Savana)

 - Taxis and other commercially marked vehicles

 - Salvage title or rebuilt title

-When you get your car inspected by a Lyft Mentor or by another state-mandated inspector, your car will be checked for the following:
+When you get your car inspected for Lyft, a certified mechanic will check for the following:

 - License plates: Current and valid

 - Tires: Need sufficient tread.
 On a US penny, tread must reach Lincoln’s head